Focused Research Group Awards

 -

-What are the specifics and tangible goals you aim to achieve while at the NITMB?
+What specific and tangible goals do you aim to achieve while at NITMB?
 What key deliverables do you anticipate from your Focused Research Group?

 -